 CHRONIC PAIN MANAGEMENT FAQS

-Alternatives to Opioid Medications for Pain
+Alternatives to Opioid Medications for Chronic Pain

-This has been tough for patients who relied on these types of pain medications for years.
+This has been tough for patients who relied on these types of opiate-based pain medications for years.
 In most cases, they have taken their medications precisely as prescribed.
 It is often equally difficult for many practitioners who believe this to be a good and helpful component of a comprehensive family or internal medicine practice.

 Some doctors will help their patients with a slow taper where the provider prescribes lower and lower doses of the opioids at each visit.
-Depending on the amount of opioid-based pain medication a patient is on.
-This may be a very protracted but safe solution for how long they've been on it.
+Depending on the amount of opioid-based pain medication a patient is on, this may be a very protracted but safe solution for how long they've been on it.

 Some people have access to switching to a pain management practice.
 This, of course, depends on insurance, out-of-pocket costs, and the availability of this specialty in the patient's area.